MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

-The pointer may be temporary and should not be stored beyond immediate use.
+The pointer may be temporary and shouldn't be stored beyond immediate use.

 ### Remarks